Machine-learning approaches to dispersion measure estimation for fast radio bursts: Model training

 The convolutional layers progressively increase in depth, starting with 32 filters in the first layer and doubling in number through successive layers, culminating in 2048 filters in the seventh (final) convolutional layer, following the same principle as VGGNet (Visual Geometry Group; \citealt{simonyan2014very}).
-This hierarchical structure enables the network to learn increasingly abstract representations, from simple spectral features in early layers to complex temporal correlations in deeper ones.
+This design follows standard CNN practice, where increasing the number of filters with depth enables the network to capture progressively more complex representations, from simple spectral features in early layers to more complex temporal correlations in deeper ones.
 Following the convolutional block, a series of fully connected (FC) layers integrates the extracted features to produce a single scalar output corresponding to the predicted DM.
 The dense section reads the flattened activations (100,352 elements) from the convolutional block, encodes them into 16,384 outputs, and then halves in size through successive layers until reaching the output neuron.
 The complete layer-by-layer configuration is summarised in Table~\ref{tab:cnn_layers} (adapted from \citealt{Rajabi2024}), where the numbers of inputs and outputs ($a{\to}b$) indicate the number of feature maps entering and leaving each convolutional or dense layer.

 During hyper-parameter tuning, we explored architectures ranging from four to seven convolutional layers and varied the widths of the dense layers to achieve an optimal balance between model complexity and overfitting.
 Batch normalisation significantly improved convergence stability by reducing internal covariate shift \citep{DBLP:journals/corr/IoffeS15}, enabling the use of higher learning rates without divergence.
 Although dropout is a common regularisation technique \citep{srivastava2014dropout}, tests with dropout probabilities between 0 and 0.2 showed that random unit removal degraded performance, since strong spatial dependencies exist between neighbouring pixels in the input data \citep{zhang2018fast}.
 Consequently, dropout layers were omitted.